Flyingbacen/random-stuffs/readme.md

 - [bo6 military tracker](./bo6%20military%20tracker.py) -> For tracking your journey to 2000 critical kills for bo6 zombie camos
     - Will ask you what weapon to track when opening the file. select the category and then your weapon.
         - To add a new gun, follow the format in the json file and follow it.
+    - Use [bo6 mil convert](./bo6%20mil%20convert.py) to set all values to 0
     - Run in the background on a different monitor
     - If the JSON file is not found, will prompt the user to download it.
     - use [bo6 mil convert.py](./bo6%20mil%20convert.py) to reset all values in [bo6 military tracker.json](./bo6%20military%20tracker%20info.json) (they're using my values as of uploading because I could care less)